ftherrien/p2ptrans/docs/source/martensite.rst

 Let's now increase ``ncell`` to a larger number in order to obtain the result presented in the paper.

-.. note:: I like to make sure all the parameters are ok before I truly run the code.
+.. tip:: I like to make sure all the parameters are ok before I truly run the code.
 For that you can use the ``--test`` option.

 	  .. code-block:: console